 After the game, Sanford and Harvey Kuenn—two veterans who had played in their only World Series—sat in the clubhouse until midnight and killed a bottle of Crown Royal whiskey.
 Sanford said, “I never realized how difficult it would be to take a World Series loss.
 It hurts, really hurts.”
 He added, “It was a 2,000,000-to-one shot that it fell to me to pitch the seventh game of the Series.
 Not in my wildest boyhood dreams did I ever envision that a World Series would come along and I’d be the seventh game pitcher.”
 (He said that, or something like it.
 The quote sounds like a sportswriter’s voice.
 And whatever Sanford did say, it undoubtedly included a number of words unsuitable for a family newspaper.)Years later, recalling McCovey’s line drive, he said, “I dream about it every night.
 It never goes away.”13

 Sanford finished second in the Cy Young voting in 1962 behind Don Drysdale, who won 25 games and led the league in strikeouts.
-The next year he endured the heaviest workload of his career: 42 starts and 284 1/3 innings to go 16-13 with a 3.51 ERA at age 34.
+The next year Sanford endured the heaviest workload of his career: 42 starts and 284 1/3 innings to go 16-13 with a 3.51 ERA at age 34.
 He was never again a regular starter.
-Early in the 1964 season the numbness in his hand returned and marched up his right arm. “[I]t was really a scary feeling,” he remembered.
+In the middle of the 1964 season the numbness in his hand returned and marched up his right arm. “[I]t was really a scary feeling,” he remembered.
 “I couldn’t do a thing.
 I couldn’t cut the kid’s meat.
 I couldn’t use it.
 I’d go to do something naturally, pick something up, and it would just fall out of my hand.”14 A blood clot had choked off circulation.
 In an eleven-hour operation, surgeons took part of a vein from his right ankle and sewed it into the artery under his armpit.
 “It’s like a tire patch,” he joked.
 “A 10,000-mile guarantee at least, I hope.”15 Later he acknowledged, “I was just very thankful that I didn’t lose my arm.”16

 Sanford went to the Arizona instructional league in November to try out the repair job.
 “The first time I started throwing I was scared to death,” he said.17 The tire patch held, and he opened the 1965 season in the starting rotation.
-He ran his record to 4-1 and pitched seven shutout innings against the Mets in June, but lasted past the third inning only once after that.
+He ran his record to 4-1 and pitched seven shutout innings against the Mets in June, but lasted past the fourth inning only once after that.
 In August San Francisco sold him to the California Angels, where his former manager Bill Rigney was in charge.
 He pitched ineffectively for the rest of the season.